Swellies Surf Guide Part 2- The Flood

 Low Water Wave

 It stretches out from the Bangor shore to about 2/3rd the way across the channel, to give a fast and smooth ride.
-However it is relatively rare; it only runs around LW and needs a decent spring tide.
+However it is relatively rare; it only runs around LW and needs a large spring tide.
 The bigger the tide the bigger the wave.
 On faster flows a useable second wave forms just behind.
+On anything less than a spring tide it is not really useable.

 At LW on the biggest tides the water moves fast here.